 The C-Class Coupe is Mercedes-Benz's offering in the entry-level premium-coupe segment.
 Based heavily on the C-Class Sedan, with which it shares a platform, interior and engine options, the Coupe is more understated and luxury-focused than its competitors.

-For the latest model year, the C-Class Coupe receives a standard split-folding rear seat and upsized 18-inch wheels for the C350.
+For the latest model year, the C-Class Coupe receives more standard features.

 The C-Class Coupe features a 1.5-inch lower roof than the sedan, along with an aggressive front fascia with inset LED lamps.
 Traditional coupe styling cues include a short front overhang, long hood and steeply raked windshield.
 Unfortunately, in an attempt to deviate from BMW's traditional "Hoffmeister kink" rear window styling, the roofline and inner C-pillar ended up resembling a Honda Accord Coupe.

 The Coupe is available in two different flavors: the four-cylinder C250 and V6-powered C350.
 The C250 caters to the efficiency-minded with a turbocharged and direct-injected 1.8-liter unit capable of 201 horsepower and 229 lb-ft of torque from just 2000 rpm.
 Reaching 60 mph takes about seven seconds, and fuel economy is rated at 21 mpg in the city and 31 mpg on the highway.

 The more potent C350 uses a direct-injected 3.5-liter V6 that cranks out 302 horsepower and 273 lb-ft of torque, enabling zero-to-60 mph runs in under six seconds.For the latest model year, the C350 gained a stop/start system that shuts down the engine when the car comes to a rest to save fuel, then automatically starts the motor once the driver hits the gas pedal.
 Fuel economy checks in at 19/28 mpg.